 Historic Notes on the Route

-The ride will start in Elizabeth City, NC on June 2 and end June 8 in Savannah GA.
+The ride will start in Corpus Christi on May 27 and end June 1 in New Orleans.
 Mary Ann and her husband Scott purchased a camper van.
-Therefore the riders will be able to have a place to eat and sleep as well as to get to the East Coast and back home after the ride.
+Therefore they will be able to have a place to eat and sleep on their way to the start of the ride, during the ride, and back home after the ride.

 Corpus Christi is Latin for “Body of Christ”, the Catholic sacrament of Holy Communion.
 It was founded in 1519.
 It is now the 8th most populous city in Texas.
 It is a semi-tropical humid bay which is the 5th largest port in the United States.
 It is the original home of the restaurant chain “Whataburger.”

 Freeport is the home of Dow Chemical.
 It was the temporary capital of the Republic of Texas.
 Steven F. Austin resided there for awhile, on his Peach Point Plantation Austin was granted the right to settle in exchange for taking responsibility for settling the area with others.
 He sold his property to his sister and brother-in-law in 1832.
 He maintained his original home in Jones Creek.
 His body was buried in the Gulf Prairie Cemetery.
 In 1960 it was re-interred to the state capital of Austin.

 Galveston is an island city on the Gulf of Mexico.
 It was founded in 1839 and named for Bernardo de Galvez y Madrid.
 Glen Campbell had a top country music song called “Galveston.”
 It is the largest suburb of Houston.
 Originally it was a part of Spain, then Mexico, the Republic of Texas, the U.S. Confederacy, and the U.S. after the Civil War.
 The “Juneteenth” Holiday was started in Galveston, where black people had remained in slavery for two years after Lincoln issued the Emancipation Proclamation.

 Port Arthur is home to the largest oil refinery in the U.S.